dsc-courses/practice.dsc10.com/problems/disc/disc01-open-ended.md

 **Possible answer:** Conducting an experiment to determine if winning the lottery increases happiness in middle-aged adults.

 It is not possible to provide the treatment (winning the lottery) as this is something that happens by chance, and is not something we can control.
-When we cannot control how participants receive a treatment, a RCT becomes impractical.
+When we cannot control how participants receive a treatment, an RCT becomes impractical.

 # END SOLN